hashicorp/terraform-provider-aws/website/docs/d/route53_resolver_rules.html.markdown

 The arguments of this data source act as filters for querying the available resolver rules in the current region.

+* `name_regex` - (Optional) A regex string to filter resolver rule names.
+  The filtering is done locally, so could have a performance impact if the result is large.
+  This argument should be used along with other arguments to limit the number of results returned.
 * `owner_id` (Optional) When the desired resolver rules are shared with another AWS account, the account ID of the account that the rules are shared with.
 * `resolver_endpoint_id` (Optional) The ID of the outbound resolver endpoint for the desired resolver rules.
 * `rule_type` (Optional) The rule type of the desired resolver rules.
 Valid values are `FORWARD`, `SYSTEM` and `RECURSIVE`.